-5th grader shot at by air soft or orbeez pellet gun
+5th grader shot at by air soft or Orbeez pellet gun

 Jaxun was pegged twice, first in the back and then in the chest.
 It happened Monday evening, April 11.

 "My son and his friend were outside our house, just playing on their scooters, going back and forth," Jaxun's mom Jennifer Montgomery said.
-"It was evening time, sometime after 5, mayb6 - 6:30.
+"It was evening time, sometime after 5, maybe 6 - 6:30.
 They were just playing.
 All of a sudden, I hear my son crying outside.
-I go outside and they told me these two kids in a white SUV slowed down and started pegging them with an air soft gun or one of those orbeez guns."
+I go outside and they told me these two kids in a white SUV slowed down and started pegging them with an air soft gun or one of those Orbeez guns."

 Montgomery reported the incident to the police.